httpstersk/iskra-studio/WARP.md

 - When you find yourself with nested if/else statements or complex conditional rendering, create a new component.
 Reserve inline ternaries for tiny, readable sections.
 - Choose to derive data rather than using useEffect.
 Only use useEffect to synchronise with an external system (e.g. document-level events).
 This can cause confusion over what the logic is doing.
 Explicitly define logic rather than depending on implicit reactive behaviour.
 - Treat `setTimeout` as a last resort and always comment on why.
-- Do not add useless comments.
+- Do NOT add useless comments.
 Avoid adding comments unless you are clarifying a race condition (e.g. setTimeout), a long-term TODO or a confusing piece of code that even a senior engineer wouldn't initially understand.
 - Before hardcoding any values, consider whether they might be used elsewhere in the code.
 All of our code should adhere to the DRY principle.
+- Do NOT create unnecessary Markdown summary files.